jkeohan/rctr-8-2-21/w04d07/intro-to-the-component.lfiecycle.md

 After this lesson you will be able to:

 - Explain the 3 phases of the Component lifecycle
-- Run code within each of the 3 phases
-- Use `useEffect` to implement the 3 main lifecycle methods
+- Use `useEffect` to implement code in each of the 3 main lifecycle methods

 ## Framing